SUSSEX COUNTY CROQUET CLUB

 sub-committee or the Management Committee

-Subject to the availability of lawns, a member may invite a visitor(s) to play during the summer season on payment of the current Green Fee per session.
+Subject to the availability of lawns, a member may invite a visitor(s) to play during the summer season on payment of the Green Fee per session (currently £10 for a four hour session).
 A session is a morning, afternoon or evening.
 The visitor must be signed in and be limited to four occasions per year.
 The host member is responsible for recording the date and name(s) in the Visitor’s book, collecting the fee and passing it to the Treasurer or a committee member.
 Visitors to the club for tournaments and matches will be honorary members for the duration of their visit.
 Children are defined as under 16 years.

 4. SOCIAL MEMBERS